Sathya-5298/Sathya-5298/README.md

 ## Hello 👋, I’m SathyaMurthy
 Test Automation Engineer with experience in Automation and Manual Testing.
-Started with Manual Testing, then moved to Automation Testing using Selenium WebDriver with Java, Cucumber BDD, TestNG, API testing with Postman, database testing.
+Started with Manual Testing, then moved to Automation Testing using Selenium WebDriver with Java, Cucumber BDD, TestNG, API testing with Postman, database testing.By being passionate about learning and open the door to endless possibilities and opportunities for personal and professional development.

 - 🔭 I’m currently working on Selenium Webdriver With Java, TestNG, Functoional Testing
 - 👀 I’m interested in continuous learning and seeking new opportunities to develop and grow in my role
 - 🌱 I’m currently learning Gen AI and Cloud Services